phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 [Unicorn](http://unicorn.bogomips.org/) is a [great ass](http://www.youtube.com/watch?v=zc16ABAWTRk&feature=youtu.be&t=6m12s) Rack HTTP server.

-The combination of Monit and Unicorn, is the motivation for this post.
+The combination of Monit and Unicorn is the motivation for this post.

 I saw several posts over the internet suggesting this configuration.